Can You Die From Chronic Insomnia? What You Need to Know

 Anyone who’s ever experienced chronic insomnia knows how hellish it can be.
 The more you can’t sleep, the more you worry about not sleeping, and the worse it gets.
 It’s a vicious cycle.
 Your mind refuses to shut down, and after a while, you rarely even feel sleepy anymore, just manic.

 During my insomnia years, I remember feeling like my brain was broken.
-It was so jacked up all the time that I really did think that I could potentially die from sleep deprivation.
+It was so jacked up all the time that I really did think I could potentially die from sleep deprivation.
 At the very least, I didn't see how what I was experiencing wasn't causing some major health issues.

 Does that mean that insomnia doesn’t have the potential to seriously impact the quality of one’s life?
 Absolutely not.
 I know how profoundly challenging it is to go through life in a haze of brain fog and sleep deprivation.